The Latest Articles From The Litopia Ā® Author Platform ā„¢

 Time to put your knowledge to the test!
 How many of these fifteen novels can you recognise just from their opening lines?

-Romantic Gothic Fantasy
+Romantic Suspense Fantasy

 The Querying, the Phone Call and the Edits